unspecworks/delta-omega/docs/GETTING_STARTED.md

 ## Indicator LED

+> [!WARNING]
+> This feature still needs some work. planning to customize [caksoylar/zmk-rgbled-widget](https://github.com/caksoylar/zmk-rgbled-widget) for it, but it could end up failing.

 ![LED](./images/led_indicator.png)

 DELTA OMEGA supports an optional **indicator LED**, which can be used for battery level or Bluetooth profile status.